AustinSkidmore1997/4-of-Spades/README.md

 Click add pet, fill out the information on the pet, then click the add task and what needs to be done.

 ## Credits
+Collaborators:

 Austin Skidmore  GitHub: AustinSkidmore1997

 Noah Calderwood  GitHub: NoahCalderwood

-Carson Dennings  GitHub:
+Carson Denning  GitHub:  denningcars

-Jorge B.  GitHub:
+Jorge Baldovinos GitHub: Jorge-Baldovinos

-List your collaborators, if any, with links to their GitHub profiles.

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

 ## License